KLIA Ekspres: Line information

 KLIA Ekspres serves three stations.
-The service runs non-stop from KL Sentral to KLIA and klia2, skipping the three KLIA Transit stops in between.
+The service runs non-stop from KL Sentral to KLIA's Terminal 1 and Terminal 2 stations, skipping the three KLIA Transit stops in between.

 At KL Sentral, the two platforms of the ERL are accessed from different parts of the station building.
 The KLIA Ekspres side platforms are accessed from the KL City Air Terminal (KL CAT) while the KLIA Transit island platform is accessed from the main Transit Concourse at Level 1.
-At KLIA and klia2, both KLIA Ekspres and KLIA Transit share the same island platform for both north-bound and south-bound trains.
+At KLIA T1 and T2, both KLIA Ekspres and KLIA Transit share the same island platform for both north-bound and south-bound trains.

+At KLIA T1 station, KLIA Ekspres uses the same platform for Terminal 2- or city-bound trains.
+Displays are installed at the platform to indicate the travelling direction of the approaching train.